 Next steps

 Start with samples.
-There is no substitute for holding a physical carton, inspecting print quality, and testing egg fit.
+There is no substitute for holding a physical carton, inspecting print quality, checking closure behavior, and testing egg fit.
 Request samples from your shortlisted suppliers and compare side by side.

-If Evolo is on your shortlist, request samples through our Samples page, or start a detailed conversation about your requirements through Get a Quote.
-We are happy to walk through specifications, pricing, and timelines before you make any commitment.
+If Evolo is on your shortlist, request samples through the Samples page, browse formats in the egg carton collection, or start a detailed conversation through Get a Quote.
+For process, compliance, or line-fit questions, use How It Works, Quality & Compliance, and Machine Compatibility before you commit.